julianlam/feps/fep/8b32/fep-8b32.md

 Integrity proofs and linked data signatures can be used together, as they rely on different properties (`proof` and `signature`, respectively).

-If compatiblity with legacy systems is desired, the integrity proof MUST be created and inserted before the generation of the linked data signature.
+If compatibility with legacy systems is desired, the integrity proof MUST be created and inserted before the generation of the linked data signature.

 If both `proof` and `signature` are present in a received object, the linked data signature MUST be removed before the verification of the integrity proof.